Gibyeng/GLP/README.md

 * OpenMP

 Compilation is done within the Root/ directory with CMake.
-Please make sure you have install CMake software compilation tool.
+Please make sure you have installed CMake software compilation tool.
 Configure cmakelist.txt appropriately before you start compile.
-To compile, simple rum
+To compile, simple run:

 ```
 $ cmake .